darrencroton/Snapshot/README.md

 All fonts are deliberately large enough to read while out running (for me at least).
 The background colours are customisable in a way that I find helps visibility and looks better with the backlight.

 [*] Garmin doesn't provide access to lap pace so I calculate it based on a user-specified recurring lap distance.
 This may or may not match the lap/interval alerts you have set on your watch.
 There's currently no way for Snapshot to know that information unfortunately.

+A special thanks to dmuino/HMFields, from whom i borrowed various snippets of CIQ code: https://github.com/dmuino/HMFields.